-16 See Cal.
-Govt.
-Code § 12926(g).
+15 See Cal.
+Civ.
+Code § 51(2)(a) - (c).

-If delegated, the DHR Administrator or the Title IX Coordinator (for Complaints alleging Sex Discrimination, Sexual Harassment, Sexual Misconduct, Dating or Domestic Violence, or Stalking) shall monitor, supervise, and oversee the investigation to ensure that it is conducted in accordance with the standards, procedures and timelines set forth in this policy.
+Violence, or Stalking) shall monitor, supervise, and oversee the investigation to ensure that it is conducted in accordance with the standards, procedures and timelines set forth in this policy.

 The Investigator shall not be within the administrative control or authority of any Respondent CSU Employee.
-The Investigator may be the DHR Administrator, the Title IX Coordinator, or their designee, provided that any designee shall be a MPP Employee or an external consultant.
+The Investigator may be the DHR Administrator, the Title IX Coordinator, or their designee, provided that any designee shall be an MPP Employee or an external consultant.

-- V. Marital Status means an individual's state of marriage, non-marriage, divorce or dissolution, separation, widowhood, annulment, or other marital state.17 - W. Nationality includes citizenship, country of origin, and national origin and is a Protected Status.18 - X. Parties to a Complaint are the Complainant(s) and the Respondent(s). - Y. Preponderance of the Evidence means the greater weight of the evidence; i.e., that the evidence on one side outweighs, preponderates over, or is more than, the evidence on the other side.
-The Preponderance of the Evidence is the applicable standard for demonstrating facts and reaching conclusions in an investigation conducted pursuant to this Executive Order. - Z. Protected Status includes Age, Disability, Gender, Genetic Information, Nationality, Marital Status, Race or Ethnicity, Religion, Sexual Orientation, and Veteran or Military Status. - AA.
-Race or Ethnicity includes ancestry, color, ethnic group identification, and ethnic background and is a Protected Status.19 - BB.
+- V. Marital Status means an individual's state of marriage, non-marriage, divorce or dissolution, separation, widowhood, annulment, or other marital state.
+16 - W. Nationality includes citizenship, country of origin, and national origin and is a Protected Status.17 - X. Parties to a Complaint are the Complainant(s) and the Respondent(s). - Y. Preponderance of the Evidence means the greater weight of the evidence; i.e., that the evidence on one side outweighs, preponderates over, or is more than, the evidence on the other side.
+The Preponderance of the Evidence is the applicable standard for demonstrating facts and reaching conclusions in an investigation conducted pursuant to this Executive Order. - Z. Protected Status includes Age, Disability, Gender, Genetic Information, Gender Identity or Expression, Nationality, Marital Status, Race or Ethnicity, Religion, Sexual Orientation, and Veteran or Military Status. - AA.
+Race or Ethnicity includes ancestry, color, ethnic group identification, and ethnic background and is a Protected Status.
+18 - BB.
 Religion is a Protected Status and includes all aspects of religious belief, observance, and practice and includes agnosticism and atheism.
-Religious dress and grooming practices, such as wearing religious clothing, head or face covering, jewelry, and artifacts, are part of a Complainant's religious observance or belief.20 - CC.
-Remedies mean actions taken to correct allegations and/or reported violations of Discrimination, Harassment, Retaliation, Sexual Misconduct, Dating or Domestic
+Religious dress and grooming practices, such as wearing religious clothing, head or face covering, jewelry, and artifacts, are part of a Complainant's religious observance or belief.
+19 - CC.
+Remedies mean actions taken to correct allegations and/or reported violations of Discrimination, Harassment, Retaliation, Sexual Misconduct, Dating or Domestic Violence or Stalking as set forth in this Executive Order.
+Remedies can include Discipline or other corrective action.

-17 See 2 Cal.
-Code Regs.§11053,
+16 See 2 Cal.
+Code Regs §11053.